-Get some serious self worth and confidence under your belt
+Get some serious self-worth and confidence under your belt

-You're choosing your own hours and you're striving to work less.
+You're choosing your hours, and you're striving to work less.
 Fantastic.
-But things don't always go to plan – not when certain clients are concerned.
+But things don't always go to plan – not when specific clients are concerned.
 You know the ones I'm on about.
 They're the stuff of nightmares.
 For some reason or another, they never contact you when you're at your desk, but suddenly – when you decide to take a rare holiday – they decide they can't possibly live without you, and call you while you're sat on your sun lounger.
 Then bingo!
 You're in work mode again.
 And those two or three precious days of relaxation are gone forever.

 Up your rates and earn more in less time

 Seems obvious (and daunting) doesn't it, but raising rates is easier than you think.
-You simply start testing the water with new clients, during those initial negotiations, and you introduce "rate reviews" with existing ones.
+You start testing the water with new clients, during those initial negotiations, and you introduce "rate reviews" with existing ones.
 Just make sure you contact one client at a time, so you spread the risk.

 Don't think you're good enough to charge more?
 Give yourself some kudos and consider how much you're truly worth.
 People will pay good money for your skills and experience – and you can certainly charge more as time passes.
 Not sure what to charge?
 Ask around to find out what other freelancers are doing – it can't do any harm to do some research.
 In the meantime, read our tips on moving away from poor quality clients to work less and earn more money.